XTribe/xtribe_games_manager_framework/README.md

 Please refer to [Xtribe Games Manager API](https://github.com/XTribe/xtribe_manager_api) for details about utilities available.

 <a name="managerapi"><a/>
-#How to use examples with my game interface on Xtribe?
+#Using example managers with your game interface on Xtribe
 Did you already create your game and user interface on Xtribe, didn't you?
 Check out our [tutorial](http://xtribe.eu/node/64#XTribe_tutorial:_your_first_game) to create your first game on our platform.
 Follow ['Publishing the game'](http://xtribe.eu/node/64#Publishing_the_game) and ['User Interface'](http://xtribe.eu/node/64#User_interface) paragraphs instructions.
 It's easy and quick.

 The example managers provided, run as standalone application as you start them: